wtg/shuttletracker/README.md

 More project documentation can be found on the [Repository Wiki](https://github.com/wtg/shuttletracker/wiki).

-If you encounter issues setting up, check the [Troubleshooting Guide](troubleshoot.txt) for potential solutions
+If you encounter issues setting up, check the [Common Installation Problems](https://github.com/wtg/shuttletracker/wiki/Common-Installation-Problems) for potential solutions.

 ## Setting up (Linux / WSL)